We’ve been compiling this sales automation tools list for a while, trying to figure out the best way to get the information out there.

 The following automations, technologies, and solutions can help sales leaders perform their jobs better.

-Salesforce recently published its widely anticipated State of Sales Report for 2018 and the findings are alarming.
+In Salesforce’s State of Sales Report, the findings are alarming.
 With competition getting tougher and customer expectations on the rise, nearly 60% of sales reps expect to miss quota this year.

 As market challenges render the job of sellers harder than it already is, smart salespeople can no longer afford to go out on the field empty-handed.
 They’ll need every help they can get.
 If you’re serious about your sales performance, you’d want to get the best automation solutions on your side.